cBioPortal/cbioportal/docs/Authenticating-and-Authorizing-Users-via-keycloak.md

 ![](images/previews/oauth2_client_5.png)

-3. Add these parameters to `portal.properties` of the cBioPortal backend .
+3. Add these parameters to `portal.properties` of the cBioPortal backend.

 | parameter        | value  | comment  |
 | ------------- |:-------------:| -----:|